topobyte/osm4j-examples/README.md

     ./gradlew cleanEclipse eclipse

-After that, got to the 'Git Repositories' view, add the local repository to the list.
+After that, go to the 'Git Repositories' view, add the local repository to the list.
 Then right click the repository and select 'Import Projects'.

 ## Tutorial